xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 2. `InformationRequirementEstimator`

    * Role: approximates `I_req` for simple dynamic problems from their specifications and operation sets.
-   * Interface: maps problem descriptions and operation patterns to bit-length estimates, feeding into `Slack_dyn`.
+   * Interface: maps problem descriptions and operation patterns to bit length estimates, feeding into `Slack_dyn`.

 3. `ModelCapacityProfiler`

    * Role: infers `C_model` from a description of the computational model, such as memory access limitations or probe counts.
-   * Interface: takes a model description and outputs per-operation capacity bounds used in `I_model`.
+   * Interface: takes a model description and outputs per operation capacity bounds used in `I_model`.

 ### 7.3 Evaluation harness